How Does Standardized Testing Affect Teaching Quality?

 - In 2004, a New Jersey study found that teachers were using a wide variety of test preparation methods that involved repeating procedures and asking probing questions to improve understanding.

-- More recently, in a 2012 study, declining instructional quality was correlated with the rise of high-stakes testing, particularly in the weeks leading up to the test.
+- More recently, in a 2012 study, the declining instructional quality was correlated with the rise of high-stakes testing, particularly in the weeks leading up to the test.
 It was discovered that teachers didn’t present challenging problems as often nor did they prompt students to conceptually understand solutions.

-Hopefully by now you have a better understanding of the problem, but that still begs the question about the proper solution.
+Hopefully, by now, you have a better understanding of the problem, but that still begs the question about the proper solution.
 In a new study, a pair of researchers conducted research to determine whether the issue might not just be with the standards but with the tests themselves – would a better test yield better results in terms of educational quality?
 Let’s take a closer look.

 The Effects of Test Prep on Teaching Quality

 In October 2017, a study conducted by researchers at the University of Maryland’s College of Education was published in Educational Researcher, a peer-reviewed journal.
 To conduct their study, the researchers utilized many hours of videotaped lessons taken from earlier unrelated studies – lessons that had already been coded for teaching quality using a scale developed by Heather Hill, a professor at Harvard University.

 In this study, researchers videotaped lessons from five different school districts, some of which had low test scores and some of which had high scores.
 The results of the study revealed no correlation between more demanding test preparation lessons and higher teaching quality.
 In fact, they found that the quality of many teachers’ test preparation lessons was lower than when the same teacher was preparing students for a standardized test.